All Episodes

 It's bringing together Roach, a rural conservative, and animal rights groups around the state.

-Well, we're gonna keep following this, folks, the story that just will not go away.
+This story that just will not go away.

-Uh this, I love this next story.
+This, I love this next story.

-You know Frank Gaffney, big friend of the program here, big defense expert.
+You know, Frank Gaffney, big friend of the program here, big defense expert.

 This is a story in the Chicago Tribune today.

-Jack Bauer, the fictional counter terrorism agent on the Fox Show 24, hasn't actually waded into the debate on civil liberties versus terrorism surveillance as Congress considers making changes in the USA Patriot Act.
+Jack Bauer, the fictional counterterrorism agent on the Fox Show 24, hasn't actually waded into the debate on civil liberties versus terrorism surveillance as Congress considers making changes in the USA Patriot Act.

-But during the most recent episode of the White Knuckle TV drama 24 viewers in Washington, the nation's capital, saw a message drawing on the show's themes that was intended to influence real-life political debate in a highly unusual way.
+But during the most recent episode of the White Knuckle TV Drama 24, viewers in Washington, the nation's capital, saw a message drawing on the show's themes that was intended to influence real-life political debate in a highly unusual way.

 During a commercial break, while Bauer was desperately searching for canisters of deadly nerve gas that had fallen into the hands of terrorists, viewers saw an advertisement questioning the wisdom of senators who would weaken the Patriot Act.

-What if they're wrong, the commercial said?
+What if they're wrong?
+The commercial said.

-Liberals, to sum this up for you, the liberals are mad that a pro-patriot act ad ran during 24.
+Liberals, to sum this up for you, the liberals are mad that a pro-Patriot Act ad ran during 24, and they're saying that a line has been crossed.

 The ad, which may air again during future 24 episodes, is an unusual example of an interest group so closely meshing political persuasion.